-3.2.
-Environmental effects of exercise of consents
+3.2 Environmental effects of exercise of consents

-From the information gathered via inspections and sampling, it is unlikely this activity is having a significant adverse effect on the environment.
+From the information gathered via inspections and sampling, it is unlikely the activity was having a significant adverse effect on the environment.
 Sample results and observations at inspection found that the silt controls at the site were effective and the discharge was compliant with consent conditions.

-3.3.
-Evaluation of performance
+3.3 Evaluation of performance